 Can I get away with it?
-12 common grammatical errors YOUR probably making!January 29th, 2009 41 Comments
+12 common grammatical errors your copywriter's probably making!January 29th, 2009 41 Comments

 I is a copywriter.
 So my blog posts are all free of grammatical errors and semantic ambiguities, right?
 Nup.